birajsth/LuxAI-S1/README.md

 In the scalar encoder, the input is divided into separate elements representing game statistics, team statistics, and agent-specific information.
 Each element is embedded using a linear layer with ReLU activation, and the embedded outputs are appended into a scalar list.
 The elements in the list are concatenated and passed through another linear layer with ReLU activation, producing the encoder's output.

-In the spatial encoder, the input is projected using a 2D convolution layer and ReLU activation.
-It then passes through several Residual blocks with squeeze excitation layer.
+In the spatial encoder, the input is first projected using a 2D convolution layer and ReLU activation.
+It then passes through several fully convolutional Residual blocks with squeeze-excitation layers.
+The output from each convolutional layers is also masked to prevent information leaking from layer to layer along the manually padded edges.
 Squeeze excitation layer improves the representational power of a network by adaptively weighting each feature channels, learning to prioritize informative channels while suppressing less relevant ones.
 The output is then through a linear layer with ReLU activation, generating the embedded spatial representation.

 ### Core Structure